 - The average lifespan of a Pekin duck is roughly eight to 12 years.

-- Pekin ducks are highly regarded for their environmentally hardy nature, even in locales that suffer through long and cold winters.
+- Pekin ducks are highly regarded for their environmentally hardy nature, even in locales that suffer long and cold winters.
 They are also known to possess a strong and resilient immune system.

 - While Pekin duck hens are excellent egg layers, they are most frequently lousy sitters.
-If you want to hatch eggs to enlarge or sustain your flock – or to sell to other homesteaders, investing in a quality incubator will be necessary.
+If you want to hatch eggs to enlarge or sustain your flock or sell to other homesteaders, investing in a quality incubator will be necessary.

 Pekin Duck Behavior

-- As noted, Pekin ducks, both hens and drakes, are known to be friendly and non-aggressive poultry birds.
+As noted, Pekin ducks, both hens, and drakes are known to be friendly and non-aggressive poultry birds.
 They sometimes accept being petted by those who are raising them as either a pet or egg bird.

 Not only can they forage for the bulk of their diet naturally in most environments, but they also remain keenly aware of threats and rush back to the safety of their coop and run when necessary.

-- Pekin hens can be a bit loud, especially if they have been spoiled.
+Pekin hens can be a bit loud, especially if they have been spoiled.
 I train my duck and chicken flocks to meet me at the coop run door and put themselves up at night by giving them a little treat.

 They help the ducklings learn the barnyard routine and how to forage for their own food – often pushing tentative little fuzzy ducklings into the water if they dawdle too long on the pond bank.

 Pekin Duck Diet

-Typically, pellet foot or crumble suits a duck best, scratch is more difficult to eat because of their rounded bills – scratch is best reserved for the pointy beaks of chickens, turkeys, and guineas.
+Typically, pellet foot or crumble suits a duck best.
+Scratch is more difficult to eat because of their rounded bills – scratch is best reserved for the pointy beaks of chickens, turkeys, and guineas.

-When free ranging a Pekin duck will be on patrol for tadpoles and small frogs, small fish and crustaceans, algae, berries, worms, nuts, crickets, flies, and especially, mosquitoes.
+When free-ranging, a Pekin duck will be on patrol for tadpoles and small frogs, small fish and crustaceans, algae, berries, worms, nuts, crickets, flies, and especially, mosquitoes.